DavisChappins/InreachToOGN/README.md

 * Your name

 ## How can I tell if it is running?
 After turning on your Inreach device, your position may take 5-15 minutes to appear.
 If your position is not valid or is older than 30 minutes at share.garmin.com you will not appear.
 Ensure your username and aircraft info is in the [user.csv](https://github.com/DavisChappins/InreachToOGN/blob/main/user.csv) file.
+The csv file is updated by filling out [this google form](https://forms.gle/WN3YLVJvL5pp7feq6  ).
 If you have recently filled out the form it may take a short amount of time for your info to be added.
 The script connects to http://glidern2.glidernet.org:14501/ ctrl+f for "Inreach" to verify the script is connected and running.

 ## What does it look like on the map?